ETAAcademy/ETAAcademy-ZK-Meme/38_Diffie-Hellman_ECDSA_protocol.md

 ## A Novel Approach to Two-Party Cryptography

-A groundbreaking cryptographic protocol has been proposed that introduces innovative methods for key establishment, signature generation, and security enhancements in two-party interactions.
+A groundbreaking cryptographic protocol has been proposed, which introduces innovative methods for key establishment, signature generation, and security enhancements in two-party interactions.
 This protocol leverages a combination of well-established cryptographic techniques and novel approaches to create a robust and secure framework.

 ### Two-Party Key